MithunW/MachineLearningProject/README.md

 *	payment_type

 ##### construction year
-*	After training the model once, It is observed that the constructio year is contributing to the model at large.
+*	After training the model once, It is observed that the construction year is contributing to the model at large.
 So going to do some feature engineering to construction_year
 *	Since the construction_year column has high cardinality, going to make it more generalize by changing the year to decades.
 *	After the generalization
 	*	0s 20613 (There were outlier year values equal to 0 and they were replaced with '0'